 RECOMMENDED: Full guide to the best things to do in Prague

 Best attractions in Prague

 A night of music at the National Theatre feels like a trip to the 1700s.
-Technically, four stages make up the complex—the National Theatre, the State Opera, the Estates Theatre and the New Stage – with the oldest dating back to 1783.
-The Estates Theatre, which features high gallery seats, was where Mozart premiered his opera Don Giovanni, with himself acting as conductor.
-Since then, the opera has been a long-standing cultural tradition in Prague, and is the most performed title at the venue.
+Technically, this complex contains four stages – the National Theatre, the State Opera, the Estates Theatre and the New Stage – with the oldest dating back to 1783.
+The Estates Theatre, which features high gallery seats, was where Mozart premiered his opera ‘Don Giovanni’ (with himself as conductor).
+Even today, it’s still the venue’s most performed work.